ikornaselur/notiflux/README.md

 Broadcast messages to connected WebSocket clients by sending a POST request

-## TODO

-- [x] Ability to subscribe to channels
-- [x] Auth
-- [ ] Tests
-- [ ] CI/CD

-And probably a whole lot more

 ## How does it work?

-Notiflux is deployed with a EC256 public key, to validate tokens from the broadcast source.
-Each client connects to the service and issues a `/join
-<channel> <token>` command.
-The client should get the token from the
-broadaster, with the right scope.
-The scope is validated against the channel, and if valid, lets the client join that broadcast channel

-The broadcaster then makes POST requests to `/broadcast` with a channel, message and token, which is validated as well to come from the broadcaster, which has the private key.
-If the token is valid, the broadcast is sent to all connected clients.
+Client connect via WebSocket and 'join' channels.
+A broadcasting source will make POST requests to the broadcast endpoint, with a message and a channel, which will then broadcast the message to all connected clients.

+### Auth

+Notiflux uses an EC256 public/private key pair JWT for authentication.
+Notiflux is deployed with the public key, while the broadcaster has the private key as a secret.

+When clients connect, they need to provide a JWT with the channel and scope, signed by the private key.
+This token should be provided be the broadcasting source.

+To make a broadcast, the broadcaster makes a POST request with a JWT as well, using the broadcast scope.

-## JWT Token
+### JWT structure

 The JWT token needs to have the following payload:

 ```js